tvarrelman/GIS_project/Precipitation/README.md

 **1. get_file_list():** This function scrapes the CHIRPS ftp page, and retrieves a list of daily rasters given a certain year and month.
 This code was originally obtained from (https://github.com/datamission/WFP/blob/master/Datasets/CHIRPS/get_chirps.py)

 **2. download_files():** Takes the file list retrieved from the get_file_list function, and downloads the files.
-This code was originally obtained from (original source https://github.com/datamission/WFP/blob/master/Datasets/CHIRPS/get_chirps.py), however modified to be able to handle a large number of url requests.
+This code was originally obtained from (https://github.com/datamission/WFP/blob/master/Datasets/CHIRPS/get_chirps.py), however has been modified to be able to handle a large number of url requests.

 **3. unzip_tif():** The download_files() function downloads the rasters in compressed form, so this function unzips the files, and writes the .tif files.